JulianLopezB/search-engine-tuner/README.md

 - API routes are defined in `search_engine/api/routes/search.py`
 - Core search functionality is in `search_engine/search/search_service.py`
 - Evaluation logic is in `search_engine/evaluation/evaluator.py`

+## Evaluation and Metrics

+The platform allows measurement of key metrics in information retrieval, including:
+- Top-K Precision
+- Recall
+- Mean Average Precision (MAP)
+- Mean Reciprocal Rank (MRR)
+- Normalized Discounted Cumulative Gain (NDCG)

+## Data Generation

+Search Engine Tuner uses synthetic data generation via generative AI to create customizable evaluation datasets, ensuring a robust and diverse testing environment.

+## MLOps Integration

+The project adheres to MLOps best practices by using mlflow for experiment tracking and result logging, enabling better reproducibility and model management.

+## Language Support

+While primarily tested on articles in Spanish and Galician, Search Engine Tuner is designed to be language-agnostic and can be adapted to any document corpus.

 ## License